git-pull/website/code_explorer/django-vs-flask-2017.rst

         TESTING = True
         DATABASE_URL = 'sqlite://:memory:'

-You can also subclass :meth:`flask:flask.Config` and point to it via :meth:`flask:flask.Config.from_object`::
+You can also subclass :class:`flask:flask.Config` and point to it via :meth:`flask:flask.Config.from_object`::

     from .config.dev import DevConfig